Laxman Sivaramakrishnan: Decline and later career

-Sivaramakrishnan converted himself into a batsman and continued to play first class cricket on and off for another ten years.
-He contributed three centuries when Tamil Nadu won the Ranji trophy in 1987/88.
-There were frequent reports of a comeback to the national team, but they all proved to be rumours.
+Sivaramakrishnan converted himself into a batsman and continued to play first-class cricket on and off for another ten years.
+He contributed three centuries when Tamil Nadu won the Ranji Trophy in 1987/88.
+There were frequent reports of a comeback for the national team, but they all proved to be rumours.
 In his last season he played for Baroda.

 Name

-With Hugh Bromley-Davenport and B. K. Venkatesh Prasad, he shares the record for the longest 'supposed' surname among Test cricketers.
+With Hugh Bromley-Davenport and B. K. Venkatesh Prasad, he shares the record for the longest'supposed' surname among Test cricketers.
 However, Sivaramakrishan is not his surname at all.
-He started out as L. Sivaramakrishnan but, as is typical with expanding initialled south Indian names, turning the L to Laxmanan caused Sivaramakrishnan to appear to be his surname.
-Sivaramakrishnan is his given name and his father's given name was Laxmanan and hence he started out as L. Sivaramakrishnan as is common with Tamils to keep the first letter of one's father's first name as initial.
+He started out as L. Sivaramakrishnan, but, as is typical with expanding initialed South Indian names, turning the L to Laxmanan caused Sivaramakrishnan to appear to be his surname.
+Sivaramakrishnan is his given name, and his father's given name was Laxmanan; hence, he started out as L. Sivaramakrishnan, as is common with Tamils to keep the first letter of one's father's first name as initial.

-Coaching career

-In December 2017, Chennai Super Kings named Laxman Sivaramakrishnan Spin Bowling coach for 2018 Indian Premier League.

 ICC

 In May 2013, Sivaramakrishnan was named as a players' representative on the International Cricket Council's cricket committee.
-In the ICC Champions Trophy 2017 he voiced his first commentary in the Tamil Language which was broadcast by Star Sports Tamil.
+In the ICC Champions Trophy 2017, he voiced his first commentary in Tamil Language which was broadcast by Star Sports Tamil.